TahaTesser/dotfiles/README.md

 - Existing configurations are backed up before being replaced
 - SSH key generation is skipped if keys already exist
 - Homebrew installation is skipped if already installed
+- To enable the Swift formatter hook, symlink `git-hooks/pre-commit` to `.git/hooks/pre-commit`